Code Backup and File Roaming

 2. Backup Content

-When rebuilding or creating a new environment, it will always use the latest code, meaning the development environment starts with the latest code from the branch.
-During recovery, the latest backup will be restored.
-If code has been committed outside the cloud-native development environment, conflicts may occur.
-In this case, you can discard the recovered code.
+When rebuilding or creating a new environment, it will drift to the latest code, i.e., the development environment starts with the latest branch code by default.
+The latest backup will be restored during restoration.
+If code has been committed in a non-cloud-native development environment, conflicts may occur.
+In this case, you can discard the restored code.

 Tips